 How to Choose the Best Credit Card for You?

 What will you use the credit card for?
 What are your spending habits?
 To help you make the right choice, think about these factors.

 Factors to consider when choosing a Credit Card

 Lifestyle and spending habits

-- There are credit cards that require an annual membership fee.
+Credit cards usually require an annual fee, although some companies waive this annual fee during the first one or two years to make it attractive for you to switch over.
 Evaluate for yourself if it’s worth paying, considering that it probably comes with several perks you can maximize to offset the cost.
-It’s also good to note that you can contact your bank to have the annual fee waived.
+It’s also good to note that your bank can arrange for an annual fee waiver.
 Your bank will check your credit card usage and payment history before waiving the fee.
 So, make it a habit to always pay in full and on time.

 Annual Percentage Rate (APR)

-- This refers to the interest rate you have to pay if you have balance outstanding.
+This refers to the interest rate you have to pay if you have balance outstanding.
 Some credit cards offer low promotional APR initially, which then eventually rises after you’ve had the card for a year or more.
 Thankfully, you won’t have to worry about APR if you’re punctual in fully paying your credit card every month.
-Always pay in full to avoid racking up interest.
-Merely paying the minimum amount and rolling over your balance to the next month effectively negates the rewards or cash back you've earned since you will be paying high-interest rates.
+Full payment is important, as merely paying the minimum amount and rolling over your balance to the next month negates any rewards or cash back you've earned since you will be paying high-interest rates.